Squirrel/Squirrel.Mac/README.md

 Squirrel is an OS X app updater framework which moves the decision for which version a client should be running out of the client and into the server.

-Instead of publishing a feed of versions from which your App must select, Squirrel updates to the version your server tells it to.
-This allows you to intelligently update your clients based on the information in the Squirrel request.
+Instead of publishing a feed of versions from which your app must select, Squirrel updates to the version your server tells it to.
+This allows you to intelligently update your clients based on the request you give to Squirrel.

+Your request can include authentication details, custom headers or a request body so that your server has the context it needs in order to supply the most suitable update.

-The JSON resource Squirrel requests can be a static resource that you generate each time you release a new version, or dynamically generated to point to any release you want it to, based on criteria in the request.
+The update JSON Squirrel requests can be a static resource that you generate each time you release a new version, or dynamically generated to point to any release you want it to, based on criteria in the request.